clarabenzadon/iebis_swdev_exam_debugging/README.md

 - 20%: Fix all the bugs and push the proposed solution to your repository online
 - 20%: Explain the solved exercise in the README, in the best possible way
 # Bugs found
-In order to carry out the debugging process we will introduce several breakpoint into our code.
+In order to carry out the debugging process we will introduce several breakpoints into our code.
 ## Bug 1:
 The software was not changing dot by slashes.
 This is because dot means match everything.
 In order to solve it we need to place two backlashes before the dots.
 ## Bug 2: